-C-SC is returning a strong core of experienced players with a few newcomers that they plan on using to create a balanced roster that will give immediate success and long-term longevity.
+C-SC is returning a strong core of experienced players with a few newcomers, they plan on using, to create a balanced roster that will give immediate success and long-term longevity.
 Leading this charge is sophomore attacker Addison Holm.
-Holm is coming off a remarkable 2025 campaign where she was named NAIA Heart of America Freshman of the Year and earned First Team All-Conference honors.
-She has already been recognized as a top 10 player nationally, she was also the team’s second-leading scorer, but she doesn’t only score, she also shares the love, because she led the conference and NAIA in assists.
+Holm is coming off a remarkable 2025 campaign where she was named the Heart of America Athletic Conference Freshman of the Year and earned First Team All-Conference honors.
+She has already been recognized as a top 10 player nationally, she was also the team’s second-leading scorer and was ranked in the Top 10 in the nation for goals.

 The Wildcat’s defence will once again lean on senior Katie De Craene, a steady and ruthless presence who has earned multiple All-Conference selections.
 In the midfield, sophomore Tennesyn Rohman continues to be a reliable, high-intensity player who consistently finds herself involved in key plays that swing momentum.
 Another player stepping in is freshman Brookelyn Lindberg, who has impressed the team early with her game IQ and relentless work ethic.